drone1/alt/README.md

 ```

 ## Next steps
+- Rather than adding tasks for each lang/key, only add a key task if it actually needs to be updated; otherwise spew in verbose the 'No update needed'; it's too cluttered now with all this spew and feels unnecessary
+- If a context value changes, we need to detect & re-translate
-1. Add support for other providers, like Google.
+- Add support for other providers, like Google.
-2. Add support for reference files in JSON format
+- Add support for reference files in JSON format
-3. Less dumb backoff algorithm.
+- Less dumb backoff algorithm.
 Currently, any rate-limiting response from a provider will cause all Listr tasks to back off and then hammer again and see what sticks.
 Going for reduced code complexity here and I have higher priority tasks to work on at the moment.
 It's working well enough for my use case, but feel free to submit a PR if you can improve on it.
-4. Tests :]
+- Tests :]

 Feel free to submit a PR.